There’s no denying that the latest Meta Quest VR headsets

 Upsie Offers the Best Oculus Warranty

 With all of this in mind, it’s of the utmost importance to put provisions in place to address the shortcomings of the basic Oculus manufacturer warranty.
 Thankfully, Upsie is on hand to provide coverage that takes into account all of the above and more.
-Upsie offers a range of extended video game warranty solutions, including specially tailored Oculus Quest 2 and Rift S warranties.
+Upsie offers a range of extended video game warranty solutions, including specially tailored Meta Quest 2 and Quest 2 Pro warranties.

 Benefits of choosing Upsie include protection against manufacturing defects, mechanical faults, dead pixels, and more for up to three years.
 Accidental damage coverage is also included with all VR headset warranties